 While we keep everything handy/dandy on our phones now, keep a paper copy of my travel itinerary.
 The itinerary has all the info you need- the hotel, phone numbers for the hotel, phone numbers of the people you’re traveling with, emergency contact info for people back home, and the planned activities we have.
 In a pinch, you can take it out and show whomever if I’m asking for help or even just confirming what we’re doing next.

 Yes, you can do all that in your phones, HOWEVER, what if your phone dies?
 What if there’s no wifi to connect to?
 What if you’re in a spot with little to no service?
 These things do happen and can put you in a rough spot.
 In the name of travel safety, and being prepared, its recommended to a print out of all that essential information.

 Travel Perks Cards

 If you’re a Priority Pass member, Global Entry or have any other perk, then those cards and documents can be stored in your easy to access card slots in your travel wallet.

 Everyone knows that when you enter or leave a country you have to fill out documentation.
 How often, though, does anyone remember to pack a pen?

 Some travel wallets have a little slot in the middle to keep a pen handy.
-I have a dedicated pen that I only use for my travels.
-I keep it in my wallet that way I always have it and never worry when its time to fill out paperwork.
+Keep a dedicated pen that you only use for your travels.
+Place it in my wallet that way it’s always there and you never need to worry when its time to fill out paperwork.